enasequence/covid-workflow-manager/sourcecode/README.md

 # K8s config files for SourceCode microservice

-This microservice will have StatefulSet that will keep one copy of a pod with [git-sync container](https://hub.docker.com/r/openweb/git-sync).
+This microservice will have a Deployment that will keep one copy of a pod with [git-sync container](https://hub.docker.com/r/openweb/git-sync).
 Source code of pipeline will be updated automatically upon every push to master branch.
-Source code will be saved to persistent volume through pod's persistent volume claim with name "data-sourcecode-statefulset-0".
+Source code will be saved to persistent volume through pod's persistent volume claim with name "sourcecode-pvc".
 It could be used later in other pods.

 ### How to run this microservice on k8s cluster:
 **Create ConfigMap:**